 - Duncan Passage- Between great Andaman and Little Andaman

 THE LAKSHADWEEP ISLANDS

-- The Lakshadweep Islands group are located in the Arabian Sea, near to the Malabar coast.
+- The Lakshadweep Islands group is located in the Arabian Sea, near the Malabar coast.

-- This group of islands are mainly composed of coral reefs.
+- This group of islands is mainly composed of coral reefs.

 - Kavaratti Island is the administrative headquarters of Lakshadweep islands.

 - Minicoy is the largest island in this group.

 - This island group consists of storm beaches consisting of unconsolidated pebbles, shingles, cobbles, and boulders.

 - Nine Degree Channel- Minicoy is separated from the rest of the Lakshadweep

 - Eight Degree Channel- Lakshadweep Group separated from the Maldives